RohithReddyGK/AI-Powered-Health-Assistant/README.md

 Key results from testing show that the **Falcon-7B-Instruct** model effectively generates relevant, informative, and coherent medical responses, making the AI-powered Chatbot a valuable tool for healthcare accessibility.
 The appointment scheduling feature further enhances user engagement, providing a personalized and interactive healthcare assistant experience.

-### Conclusion
-The **AI-Powered Health Assistant** demonstrates the potential of AI-driven healthcare solutions and its scalability, thereby bridging the gap between medical expertise and users seeking reliable health information.

 ## Installation

 ```bash